 The trail now heads toward Albert Mountain, passing a few gaps along the way.
 The final approach does include a few steep rock scrambles as well as steps.
 The AT reaches the 5250 foot summit of Albert Mountain at 21.4 miles and the views from the fire tower.

-Soon after leaving Albert Mountain the trail reaches Big Spring Shelter at 22.0 miles.
-This shelter was built in 1959 and sleeps eight with a privy nearby.
+Soon after leaving Albert Mountain the trail reaches the site of the old Big Spring Shelter at 22.0 miles.
+This shelter was removed to make way to a new shelter built in 2012 located two miles further along the trail called the Long Branch Shelter.
 The trail descends into 4162 foot Glassmine Gap at 25.1 miles.
 At 27.2 miles the AT reaches Rock Gap Shelter, which was built in 1965 and sleeps eight with a privy nearby.
 The shelter gets a lot of use since it is so close to the road.

 Big Spring Shelter